-Resource How it works How to access Live and Work Well Find support for a variety of concerns, including: • Anxiety and stress • Alcohol and drug use • Coping with grief and loss • Marital problems • Eating disorders • Compulsive spending or gambling • Medication management Visit liveandworkwell.com and enter access code: PEBC Talkspace Communicate with a licensed therapist via text or live video from your phone or desktop.
+Resource How it works How to access Live and Work Well Find support for a variety of concerns, including: • Anxiety and stress • Alcohol and drug use • Compulsive spending or gambling • Concerns, including: • Coping with grief and loss • Eating disorders • Marital problems • Medication management Visit liveandworkwell.com and enter access code: PEBC Talkspace Communicate with a licensed therapist via text or live video from your phone or desktop.
 It's private, confidential and convenient.
 Five days of unlimited texting via the Talkspace app equals one in-person office visit through either your EAP or behavioral health benefit.
 Register at talkspace.com/connect Virtual behavioral health visits Talk to a psychiatrist or therapist without leaving your home.
-These providers can evaluate and treat general mental health conditions such as depression and anxiety.
+These providers can evaluate and treat general mental health conditions, such as depression and anxiety.
 Sign in to liveandworkwell.com.
 Select Find a Resource > virtual visits.
 Choose Get Started.
 You can schedule an appointment online or by phone.
-In-person behavioral health visits From everyday challenges to more serious issues, you can receive confidential help with a psychiatrist or therapist for: • Depression, stress and anxiety • Substance use and recovery • Eating disorders • Parenting and family concerns Search for a provider near you on liveandworkwell.com.
-SanvelloTM Dial down the symptoms of stress, anxiety and depression with an app that uses clinical techniques.
-Sanvello premium access is available at no extra cost as part of your behavioral health benefit.
-Download the app at sanvello.com .
+In-person behavioral health visits From everyday challenges to more serious issues, you can receive confidential help from a psychiatrist or therapist for: • Depression, stress and anxiety • Substance use and recovery • Eating disorders • Parenting and family concerns Search for a provider near you on liveandworkwell.com .
+Self Care by AbleTo Get access to self-care techniques, coping tools, meditations, and more - anytime, anywhere.
+With Self Care, you'll get new, personalized content each week that's designed to help you boost your mood and shift your perspectives.
+Tap into clinician-created tools - all here to help support your self-guided journey to better mental health.
+Available Jan.
+1, 2023.
+Get to know Self Care at ableto.com/begin.
 Substance Use Treatment Helpline Speak with a substance use recovery advocate who will listen, provide support and develop personalized recovery plans.
 The helpline is available 24/7 as part of your benefits and is completely confidential - you can even choose to remain anonymous.
-Call 1-855-780-5955 or visit liveandworkwell.com/recovery to find care options and resources.
+Call 1-855-780-5955 or visit liveandworkwell.com/ recovery to find care options and resources.